uhasker/getting-things-done-in-next-js/src/chapter3/01-a-http-primer.md

 The query can be followed by a **fragment**.
 This is used for navigation by the client and is not sent to server.
-We will return to fragment a bit later in the book.

 ### GET and POST requests